Share this story!

 Before you start to install a bay window, you will need to ensure that you have all the correct equipment and the following PPE:

 - Cut Resistant Gloves

 - Silicone gun with silicone to match the external frame

 Step 1 – Assessment and Measuring

 When you complete the initial survey to detail the new window specification, it is vital that you first check that there are no concerns such as cracks in the brick wall before you proceed.
 At this point, the measurements should be taken for Quickslide to supply a bay window solution that fits the aperture.

 You need to measure the internal widths of each section of the bay window by measuring the existing windows point to point.
 We also require the internal angle.
 It’s essential that you provide us with the internal dimensions.
+Please fill out the bay windows measurement form and submit to email@example.com and we’ll be happy to advise whether more information is needed.
 Please be aware that you should attempt to measure the smallest measurements possible, as these will be the “tight” sizes.
 This will allow tolerances that give space for expansion and contraction of the bay window frames.

 Step 2 – Remove Existing Windows

 Before removing any windows, assess the structure to see if any load baring equipment is needed.